Shotgun assembly of labeled graphs: Labeled lattice models

 \subsection{Uniform labels}

 Assume the vertices of $\bz_n^d$ are labeled uniformly from $ q\geq 2$ labels.
-Our first result uses blocking configurations to obtain an upper bound on the growth of $r$ to ensure a positive chance of non-identifiability.

-\begin{proposition} Given the $r$-neighborhoods of $\bz_n^d$ with vertex labels i.i.d.\ uniform from $q$ labels, the following holds as $n \to \infty$. \begin{itemize} \item if $(n/r)^{2d} q^{-(2r)^d}\to \infty$, then the probability of identifiability tends to zero, and \item if $\liminf\limits_{n\to\infty} \left[(n/r)^{2d} q^{-(2r)^d}\right]>0$, then the probability of identifiability is strictly less than one. \end{itemize} \end{proposition} \begin{proof} We lower bound the probability of the following blocking configurations given by a pair of \emph{non-overlapping} $(2r-1)$-neighborhoods that have identical labels except for the two center vertices which are different.
-We only consider neighborhoods of the form $x + [0,2r-1]^d$ where all of the coordinates of $x$ are $0$ modulo $2r-1$.
-Similar to Lemma~\ref{lemblock}, if two such neighborhoods exist, then identifiability is impossible since there are at least two ways to construct a consistent layout of neighborhoods, by switching the labels of the center vertices.
+Our first result uses blocking configurations to obtain an upper bound on the growth of $r$ to ensure a positive chance of non-identifiability. \begin{proposition} Given the $r$-neighborhoods of $\bz_n^d$ with vertex labels i.i.d.\ uniform from $q$ labels, the following holds as $n \to \infty$. \begin{itemize} \item if $(n/r)^{2d} q^{-(2r)^d}\to \infty$, then the probability of identifiability tends to zero, and \item if $\liminf\limits_{n\to\infty} \left[(n/r)^{2d} q^{-(2r)^d}\right]>0$, then the probability of identifiability is strictly less than one. \end{itemize} \end{proposition} \begin{proof} Let $\Gamma'=\Gamma'_{n,d, 2r-1}$ be the set of non-overlapping neighborhoods of the form $x + [0,2r-1]^d$ where all of the coordinates of $x$ are $0$ modulo $2r$ and let \be{ B=B_{n, d,r,q}=\sum_{\alpha, \beta \in \Gamma'} X_{\alpha, \beta}, } where $X_{\alpha, \beta}$ is the indicator of the event that the labels of $\alpha$ and $\beta$ are equal except for the labels of the center vertices which must be different.
+If $B>0$, then identifiability is impossible since if $X_{\alpha,\beta}>0$ for some $\alpha,\beta\in \Gamma'$, then identifiability is impossible since, similar to Lemma~\ref{lemblock}, there are at least two ways to construct a consistent layout of neighborhoods, by switching the labels of the center vertices.
 Note further that the probability that there is an isomorphism of the graph excluding these two neighborhoods is at most $2^d \times (1/q)^{n^d/2-1}$ (since there are $2^d$ possible rotations and each site has to match the label of one other site).